 Local 5th graders are invited to participate in our Sturgeon Story Contest which could win the class a free Huron Lady Sturgeon Cruise.
 During the educational 1-hour cruise students learn about lake sturgeon habitat, and see live sturgeon tagging in Lake Huron from fisheries biologists.
 The contest is open to public, private or homeschooled 5th grade students from St. Clair County.
 Submissions can depict lake sturgeon biology, habitat, their role in the food web, their connection to Native Americans, or how to protect water quality.
 Posters must be 8.5” x 11” and completed individually.
 For complete details, email the School Sturgeon Cruise Coordinator

 It’s a live sturgeon encounter!
 Meet the fisheries biologists and sturgeon experts from the MI DNR and US Fish and Wildlife Service that are conducting ongoing sturgeon assessments in the Blue Water Area.
 The touch tank exhibit is a timed entry system.

-Drop in for a 20-min presentation inside the Maritime Center classroom.
+Drop in for a 20-min presentation inside the Fog Signal Building.
 Workshops are general seating and open to all ages.

-Vote for your favorite 5th grader’s sturgeon poster using your pocket change!
+Vote for your favorite 5th grader’s sturgeon story using your pocket change!
 The top three winners are announced at the close of the festival.

 Chalk the Walk Sturgeon Mural